Building Materials – You Have Lots of Choices

 Siding

-There are many types, including wood siding, composite siding, fiber cement board, vinyl siding, stucco, and masonry.
+There are many types of house siding, including wood siding, composite siding, fiber cement board, vinyl siding, stucco, and masonry.
 The cost range is wide and the life cycle is extremely important.
+This is an item where you might want to select a more expensive option because the material will last much longer and be less costly to maintain.

 Brick Siding

 Brick offers a very long, maintenance-free life and can properly be considered a “green” building material.
 But it can be expensive to construct.
-What factors affect its cost and how do you guarantee it will look right when it’s installed?
+The style of the brick, how it is made, and how the brick is laid are factors affect its cost.

 Stone Veneer